jsoverson/hackium/README.md

 - Puppeteer scripts can be used with Hackium with few to no changes, Hackium scripts can not be used by Puppeteer.
 - and a lot more.

+## Status

+Experimental.
+This is an evolving project.

 ## Installation

 Install hackium globally with: